NovakTJ/goalscorer-confidence/README.md

 Does confidence matter for converting chances into goals in football?
 Can machine learning help?

 xG is a popular metric in football analysis.
 It measures how likely it is that a specific shot results in a goal.
-However, mental factors are rarely taken into account.
+However, mental factors are rarely taken into account for xG.
 Therefore, a new metric - **AwareXG** - was devised in this analysis, to investigate how pressure and self-belief impact chance conversion.

 The analysis is done using Pandas and sklearn.
 Understat's xG model and shot data is used, while betting data is scraped from OddsPortal.